 Salt Lake City is the capital and largest city in Utah.
-This city was only established in the 19th century but since its recent establishment, the city has become a hub for outdoor activities likes skiing and hiking and it even hosted the 2002 Winter Olympics.
-Salt Lake is also home to a myriad of social events like concerts, festivals, museums and conventions so there’s really no shortage of things to do and see here.
-Visit Salt Lake City today and while you’re here check out these great places around town to visit at night.
-Here’s our list of things to do at night in Salt Lake City, Utah.
-Check it out.
+This city was only established in the 19th century but since its recent establishment, the city has become a hub for outdoor activities like skiing and hiking and it even hosted the 2002 Winter Olympics.
+It offers tourists amazing hotels and Airbnb vacation rentals as well.
+Salt Lake is also home to a myriad of social events like concerts, festivals, museums, and conventions so there’s really no shortage of things to do and see here.
+Explore the nightlife in Salt Lake City today and while you’re here, check out these great places around town to visit at night.
+Continue reading to find out more about the top things to do at night in Salt Lake City, Utah, USA.

 Take a step back in time and hop in an old-time trolley car while munching on some old-time snacks.
 The trolley tour includes a visit to some of Salt Lake City’s hot spots around town and it’s historic district stopping at landmarks so you can hop out and snap a few quick pictures.
 The tour is fully narrated by a guide and you’ll be given bottled sodas and cracker jacks for a little snack on your journey.